 The safeguards that are in place

-Supreme Home Care in Telford insures itself against employer’s liability, public liability and professional indemnity.
+Supreme Home Care insures itself against employer’s liability, public liability and professional indemnity.

-All Supreme Home Care staff in Telford operates under a comprehensive set of policies and procedures which are available to clients on request.
+All Supreme Home Care staff operate under a comprehensive set of policies and procedures which are available to clients on request.
 These policies and procedures set out the standards which staff are expected to meet and provide a safeguard for clients that all staff will work in the same way.

-All Supreme Home Care carers in Telford are fully check with the Disclosure & Barring Service before staff start to work for us, we also take up at least two references.
+All Supreme Home Care carers are fully checked with the Disclosure & Barring Service before staff start to work for us, we also take up at least two references.